skhal/lab/cluster/net.lab.nuc.ldap/doc/setup.md

 Setup of `ldap.nuc.lab.net` describe how to:

-  * Create a VNET jail with Internet access
   * Bootstrap OpenLDAP server slapd(8) ready for `dc=ldap,dc=net` database.
   * Configure ACL to give root user full access to the configuration `cn=config` database over local connections using Unix sockets.

 > [!WARNING]
 > The setup is minimal, without traffic encryption.
-SSL/TLS encryption is
+SSL/TLS encryption is coming
-> coming shortly.
+> shortly.

 ## Create a VNET jail